 Daniel Stendel and his side have played some scintillating football this season.
 The club stated over the summer that the strategy was to play high-pressing, attacking football, with a youthful side.
 This has certainly been achieved in the eyes of the board.

 “Being in the Championship does allow us to recruit from the top of our list, we’re a more appealing club to some players now.
-We believe the core of our squad is already Championship standard and when you put that with a great coach who can develop them even further, it’s really exciting, we want Daniel to stay for a long time.”
+We believe the core of our squad is already Championship standard and when you put that with a great coach who can develop them even further, it’s really exciting.”

 The squad enjoyed an open top bus and town hall reception on Wednesday evening.
 Members of the Board of Directors, including Paul Conway, were there to witness the celebrations first hand and they enjoyed being able to interact with supporters once again.